On the Uniform Computational Content of Computability Theory: The Weak Bolzano-Weierstra Theorem

 If the function $G$ is extensional in the sense that the limit of its output only depends on the limit of its input, then the function $F$ is uniquely determined.
 This unique version generalizes \cite[Theorem~22 (2)$\TO$(1)]{BH02}.
 Already this unique version shows that $F$ cannot be computable in general (a function $G$ that is constant and computes a sequence that converges to the halting problem is a counterexample).
 The technique used to prove Theorem~\ref{thm:double-limit} is somewhat reminiscent of the first jump control technique~\cite[Section~4]{CJS01}.
-We obtain that following corollary.
+We obtain the following corollary.
+We note that $f\leqSW\cc_{\emptyset'}\times\id$ holds if and only if $f$ is computable with respect to the halting problem.